Mama Living Abroad

 • Whisk the sugar and orange-water together in a saucepan over medium heat until dissolved.
 Increase the heat and bring it to a boil.

-• Stir in the cranberries, orange zest, and Cointreau (if using), and reduce the heat to medium-low.
+• Stir in the cranberries, orange zest, and Cointreau (if using), and reduce the heat to low

 • Cover the pan with a lid and cook for 15 minutes, stirring the mixture every few minutes to ensure the bottom doesn't burn.